+\$538 reported as deferred outflows of resources related to the OPEB resulting from the employer's contributions subsequent to the measurement date will be recognized as a reduction of the Net OPEB Liability in the fiscal year ending June 30, 2021.
 Amounts reported as deferred outflows of resources and deferred inflows of resources will be recognized in OPEB expense in future reporting periods as follows:

 Year Ended June 30

-2019 \$ (390)

-2020 (391)
+2024 , (444)

-2021 (391)
+2021 \$ (444)

-2022 (72)
+2022 (445)

+2023 (152)

+2024 (147)

-2023 -
+2025 -

-Thereafter
+Thereafter -

-Additional disclosures on changes in net OPEB liability and related ratios can be found in the required supplementary information following the notes to the financial statements.
+Additional disclosures on changes in total OPEB liability and related ratios can be found in the required supplementary information following the notes to the financial statements.

-NOTE 11 - GROUP LIFE INSURANCE (GLI) PROGRAM (OPEB PLAN):
+NOTE 11 - GROUP LIFE INSURANCE (GLI) PLAN (OPEB PLAN):